-\textbf{Neural Algorithmic Reasoning.} Recent studies propose the concept of algorithmic alignment, suggesting that aligning the learning process with the steps of a target algorithm facilitates optimisation \citep{Xu2020What}. \Gls{nar} \citep{nar} relies on the convergence of neural networks, and recently \glspl{gnn} \citep{neuralexecution}, with classical algorithms, without relying on large datasets.
-A key distinction from traditional learning frameworks is that \gls{nar} models focus on learning and executing intermediate algorithmic steps rather than simply mapping inputs to outputs. \gls{nar} models leverage the flexibility of neural networks to learn intricate patterns and relationships within noisy and complex input data while training the networks to learn intermediate algorithmic computations.
-Studies demonstrate the effectiveness and usability of this framework in domains such as deep reinforcement learning \citep{XLVIN}, compositional dual reasoning \citep{dar}, planning and decision-making \citep{planners, ContinuousPlanners}, and explainability \citep{explainability}.
-Recent advancements combine language models with \gls{nar} by integrating the embeddings generated from both the transformers and \gls{nar} into a cross-attention layer \citep{transnar}.
-In this work, we extend the \gls{nar} framework and the CLRS Benchmark \citep{clrs}, integrating complex multi-step pointcloud registration algorithms and optimising the output using ground truth supervisory signals and a termination network.
+Recent studies propose the concept of algorithmic alignment, suggesting that aligning the learning process with the steps of a target algorithm facilitates optimisation \cite{Xu2020What}. \Gls{nar} \cite{nar} integrates neural networks, most prominently \glspl{gnn} \cite{neuralexecution, clrs}, with classical algorithms, without relying on large datasets.
+Unlike traditional learning frameworks, \gls{nar} models learn to execute intermediate algorithmic steps rather than directly mapping inputs to outputs.
+They leverage the flexibility of neural networks to capture intricate patterns and relationships in the input, while being trained to emulate algorithmic computations.
+A key advantage of \gls{nar} models is their potential for out-of-distribution (OOD) generalisation, as they rely on algorithmic priors to guide their predictions instead of relying on arbitrary data correlations, enabling generalisation beyond the training distributions \cite{causal, mahdavi2023towards, NARSupervision, minder2023salsaclrs}.

+This framework has been applied in various domains, including large language models \cite{transnar}, reinforcement learning \cite{XLVIN}, planning and decision-making \cite{planners, ContinuousPlanners}, and explainability \cite{explainability}.
+Beyond applications, recent works extend the \gls{nar} paradigm itself by enforcing discrete state transitions for improved neural algorithmic execution \cite{rodionov2025discrete}, exploring compositional dual reasoning \cite{dar}, investigating transfer learning \cite{transferNAR}, ensuring consistency with the Markov property during execution \cite{markovproperty}, and exploring learning approaches for problems with multiple valid solutions \cite{multiplecorrect}.
+Moreover, \gls{nar} has been evaluated and extended not only for polynomial-time-solvable tasks but also NP-hard/complete problems through the primal-dual paradigm \cite{he2025primaldual} and combinatorial optimisation \cite{combinatorialoptimisation}.

+In this work, we extend the \gls{nar} framework and the CLRS-30 Benchmark \cite{clrs}, integrating complex multi-step point cloud registration algorithms, real-world datasets, and optimising the output using ground truth supervisory signals and a termination network.
 We evaluate our approach on various challenging synthetic and real-world datasets, and test our method as part of a larger learning system.